-Earth Day is coming up on April 22 and it’s a great reminder for small businesses!
+Earth Day is coming up on April 22, and it’s a great reminder for small businesses!
 Why you ask?
 Because “going green” perfectly aligns with your business goals to save money, remove clutter and improve your processes.
-And, we’re sharing five ideas for creating a more environmentally friendly office.
+Here we share five ideas for creating a more environmentally friendly office.

 - Every ton of 100% post-consumer recycled paper used will save 24 trees.1

 - Recycling aluminum and steel can save 75% of the energy over using new materials to make steel- and aluminum-based products.
 1

 “Post-consumer” recycled content (defined by a percentage) is the amount of a material, such as paper or glass, which has been recycled after being used.
 This means the material would otherwise be headed for a landfill.